ENMeval 2.0.5 Vignette

 evalplot.grps(pts = bg, pts.grp = cb2$bg.grp, envs = envs.bg)

-# Different from checkerboard1, some partitions here do show some difference
+# Different from basic checkerboard, some partitions here do show some difference

 # in environmental representation, but not as consistently different as with block.